Skip to content

 extract_products_and_zattrs(files, base_path)

-Extract product names and associated .zattrs files from a list of file paths.
+Extract product names and their corresponding .zattrs file paths.

 Parameters: